-Consumers learn about your business across multiple devices and screens, so you’ll want to attribute your conversions – online, in-store visits or over the phone – to the right campaign or ad group.
+People learn about your business across multiple devices and screens.
+All conversions helps you attribute your conversions – online, shop visits or over the phone – to the right campaign or ad group.

-Here are some of the benefits of using estimated total conversions to make important advertising decisions:
+Here are some of the benefits of using All conversions to make important advertising decisions:

-- See how your AdWords campaigns influence your conversions across devices and browsers, on the phone and in-store visits.
+- See how your AdWords campaigns influence your conversions across devices and browsers, in mobile apps, on the phone and in-shop visits.